Göktepe

 Göktepe (former Fariske) is a town (belde) in the Sarıveliler District, Karaman Province, Turkey.
-Its population is 2,051 (2022).
+Its population was 2,051 in 2022.

 Geography

 Göktepe is a mountain town in the Toros Mountains with an altitude of about 1300 m.
 Göktepe is quite detached from the main highways.
 The distance to Karaman is 170 km.

-History

-There are ruins, caves, and tombs which show that the vicinity of the town was inhabited during the time of the Roman Empire.
-During the Ottoman Empire, the town was mentioned in the 17th century Seyahatname (travel book) of Evliya Çelebi.
-In 1956, Göktepe was declared a township.

 Economy

 Göktepe is a typical agricultural town.
 Main crops are apples, grapes, cherries and walnuts.